shivannis/xandr-docs-public/xandr-docs/articles/monetize/native-creative-asset-specifications.md

 ---
 title: Microsoft Monetize - Native Creative Asset Specifications
-description: You can configure a variety of standard and custom data and image ms.date: 10/28/2023
+description: The article helps you to configure a variety of standard and custom data and image specifications for your native creatives and assemblies.

+ms.date: 10/28/2023
 ---